-- · Contents (tentative): - 1.
+- Contents (tentative): - 1.
 The climate problem from an economic perspective - 2.
-Optimal climate policy in a global model of climate change - 3.
-Calibration and simulation of the global model - 4.
-Optimal climate policies in a multi-region model - 5.
-Calibration and simulation of the multi-region model - 6.
+Optimal climate policy in global models of climate change - 3.
+Calibration and simulation of global models - 4.
+Optimal climate policies in multi-region models - 5.
+Calibration and simulation of multi-region models - 6.
 Cooperation and non-cooperation in a multi-region model. - 7.
 Calibration and simulation under cooperation and non-cooperation. - Target audience: